Senegal: 2 soldiers killed, 9 missing during Gambia fighting | DW | 25.01.2022

 The army also said one MFDC rebel was killed and three were captured during the fighting.

-Casamance is home to the Jola ethnic group , who are a small minority within the total population of Senegal.
+Casamance is home to the Jola ethnic group , a small minority in Senegal.

 Gambia serves as a base for the MFDC, who fund themselves through timber trafficking in the region.
 In May 2014, one of the leaders of the MFDC called for a cease-fire, yet some low-level fighting still persists.